Hypergraph-based Motion Generation with Multi-modal Interaction Relational Reasoning: Methodology

 As shown in Figure \ref{fig_graph_def}, in this process, each agent node $v_i^a \in \mathcal{V}^a$ in the Agent Graph is expanded into $M$ behavior-specific nodes $v_i^b \in \mathcal{V}^b$, corresponding to the $M$ potential behavioral modes of the vehicle.
 These newly generated behavior nodes, which may exhibit significant interdependencies, are interconnected through edges $e_{ij}^b$, forming a more complex interaction structure.
 Consequently, the adjacency matrix $A^b$ is extended to accommodate the expanded node set, resulting in increased dimensionality.
 Here, $\Lambda$ is a behavior correlation matrix, and each element $\Lambda_{mn}$ in the matrix represents the correlation between behavior mode $m$ of one agent and behavior mode $n$ of another agent.
 The feature tensor $X^b$ of the behavior nodes encodes the possible motion states under each behavioral mode, capturing the multi-modal nature of vehicle behavior.

-Based on that, a deep neural network is designed to capture interactions between the target vehicle and surrounding vehicles by $\mathcal{G}^a$, and to represent the output, which consists of predicted multi-agent multi-modal trajectories, by $\mathcal{G}^b$, as illustrated in Figure \ref{fig_GIRAFFE}.
-Three key modules of GIRAFFE $\mathbf{H}^{Pred}(\cdot)$ are introduced below:
+Based on this foundation, we instantiate a deep neural architecture following \cite{wu2023graph} that (i) encodes interactions between the target vehicle and its surroundings via the agent graph $\mathcal{G}^a$, and (ii) expresses its multi-agent, multi-modal trajectory hypotheses as an agent–behavior graph $\mathcal{G}^b$, as illustrated in Figure \ref{fig_GIRAFFE}.
+The predictor $\mathbf{H}^{Pred}(\cdot)$ comprises three core modules, detailed below.

-\paragraph{\textbf{Interaction Encoder}} The Interaction Encoder utilizes a Diffusion Graph Convolution Network (DGCN) architecture to encode the dynamic graph embeddings, as described in \ref{app_dgcn}.
-The DGCN captures the bidirectional dependencies among vehicles by applying diffusion convolutions, which consider both forward and reverse processes to model the influence of surrounding vehicles and the target vehicle's impact on them \cite{wu2021inductive, li2017diffusion}.
-This encoder adopts a $DGCN_H(\cdot)$ to generate graph embeddings for historical of and a $DGCN_F(\cdot)$ to generate future embeddings, merging them into a comprehensive representation that spans the entire time window of interest.
+\paragraph{\textbf{Interaction Encoder}} The Interaction Encoder utilizes a Diffusion Graph Convolution Network (DGCN) architecture to encode dynamic spatial relations among vehicles, as described in \ref{app_dgcn}.
+Unlike a standard GCN, a DGCN performs separate ``forward'' and ``reverse'' diffusion convolutions over the adjacency matrix, explicitly modeling how influences propagate downstream and upstream \cite{li2017diffusion,wu2021inductive}.
+By leveraging Chebyshev polynomial filters \(T_k(\cdot)\) on both the normalized forward \(\bar A^f\) and backward \(\bar A^b\) transition matrices, DGCN can aggregate information from \(k\)-hop neighborhoods in a bidirectional manner without requiring deep stacks of layers.
+This choice ensures that our encoder captures asymmetric, higher-order interactions essential for modeling realistic highway dynamics.
+We employ two parallel DGCN branches.
+The first branch, \(DGCN_H\), encodes the historical observations \(X_T\) into the past embedding \(\tilde H_T\).
+The second branch, \(DGCN_F\), takes the same historical inputs but is tasked with predicting the vehicles’ future 2D feature sequences.
+Formally, we concat the two outputs to derive a joint embedding $\tilde H$:

 \paragraph{\textbf{Intention Predictor}} The Intention Predictor addresses the classification of future driving intentions, both laterally and longitudinally.
-Using the encoded graph representation, two MLP layers reduce the dimensions and encode the features into a latent space.
-The LatMLP layers with softmax activation then classify the lateral intentions over the future time horizon.
-These predictions help in understanding the potential maneuvers the vehicle might take, such as lane changes or speed adjustments.
+Using the encoded graph representation, $\mathcal{F}_i$ which contains two MLP layers reduce the dimensions and encode the features into a latent space.
+The MLP layer $\mathcal{F}_{lat}$ with softmax activation then classify the three lateral intentions over the future time horizon.
+By conditioning this classifier on DGCN-derived spatial features, the network learns context-aware intentions and helps in understanding the potential maneuvers the vehicle might take, such as lane changes or speed adjustments.